-Am I insured if I travel against the advice if the FCO?
+Am I insured if I travel against the advice if the FCDO?

-- The Travel Insurance will continue to provide cover if you decide to travel against the advice of the British FCO.
-However, the cover will exclude any claims arising out of or in connection with the reasons for which the FCO are advising against travel.
+- The Travel Insurance will continue to provide cover if you decide to travel against the advice of the British FCDO.
+However, the cover will exclude any claims arising out of or in connection with the reasons for which the FCDO are advising against travel.

 Will my policy cover medical treatment for the Coronavirus, and will repatriation be covered?

 - If you are diagnosed with the Coronavirus or require medical treatment, then yes cover will be in place for receipted emergency and necessary medical and associated treatment.
 Clients should be aware that travel insurance policies are not private medical health insurance policies meaning that there is generally no cover for any medical expenses incurred in private medical unless specifically agreed by the Insurer’s Medical Emergency Assistance Company.

 Please contact The Medical Emergency Assistance Company if you require medical treatment.

 - Our policy will provide cover for emergency repatriation (bringing you home) that is deemed medically necessary.
 The Medical Emergency Assistance Company will liaise with your treating doctor(s) about your treatment plan and if required obtain a ‘fit to fly’ certificate.
 They will also liaise with you and put in place suitable repatriation plans to get you home as soon as it is medically safe to do so in order to achieve your optimal recovery.
 The Medical Emergency Assistance team are unable to make arrangements to repatriate you where it would be against local authority advice, where travel is restricted or where you would pose a risk to other passengers.